RGomes98/Capputeeno/README.md

 - **Next.js:** Leveraged the power of Next.js for a fast and efficient web application.
 - **Typescript:** Ensured type safety and improved code maintainability with TypeScript.
 - **React.js:** Built the user interface using React.js for its component-based architecture.
-- **Sass:** Styled the components with SASS for a maintainable and modular styling approach.
+- **SASS:** Styled the components with SASS for a maintainable and modular styling approach.
 - **Figma:** Followed the provided Figma prototype for a pixel-perfect design.

 ## Getting Started